-Batteries are everyday needed household necessities.
-Although most of the equipments are now directly working with the electricity, a lot of other small or portable devices need batteries.
+We need batteries every day in our household necessities.
+Although most of the equipment is now directly working with electricity, a lot of other small or portable devices need batteries.
 For example, alarm clocks, remote controllers, toys, torches, digital cameras, radios are working with the current supplied by a battery.
-Using batteries are safer than using main electricity directly.
+Using batteries are safer than using the main electricity directly.
 There are lots of batteries under various brand names in the market today.
-Except the brand names, these batteries can be divided into two types according to the chemistry of generating electricity.
+Except for the brand names, we can divide these batteries into two types according to the chemistry of generating electricity.

-Alkaline battery is an electrochemical cell with an anode and a cathode which produces electricity through a chemical reaction.
+Alkaline battery is an electrochemical cell with an anode and a cathode that produces electricity through a chemical reaction.
 The anode or the negative electrode of the alkaline battery is made of zinc powder.
 And the positive terminal or the cathode is made of manganese dioxide.
 The electrolyte in the battery is potassium hydroxide.
-Following are the two half reactions taking place in the electrodes.
+Following are the two half-reactions taking place in the electrodes.

 As another difference between alkaline and lithium batteries, usually, lithium batteries give 1.75 V or more whereas alkaline batteries give 1.5V.
 Thus, the power is higher in the lithium battery.
 (Lithium battery gives a brighter light beam when used in a torch).
 Moreover, an important difference between alkaline and lithium batteries is that the lithium batteries are toxic, and alkaline batteries are not so.
 Therefore, lithium batteries should be disposed of with care.